 Low FODMAP Brown Rice Protein

 Sprouted brown rice protein has been tested as low FODMAP at 2 Tbsp or 40 grams.
 This confuses even me because most suggested serving sizes of brown rice proteins are 4 Tbsp which is often equal to 40 grams, or even less.
 I assume the weight, and not the measurement was tested.
 Not only that, but only sprouted brown rice protein was tested.
 Given rice has no detectable FODMAPs though, I include it in my patients diet, especially if they are vegan or have additional food allergies limiting their diet.

 At Ignite, we’re ALL about making the low FODMAP diet practical.
 If brown rice protein is your protein of choice, we suggest you to continue with your typical serving while implementing the low FODMAP diet.
 Should you continue to have symptoms, we would revisit it at that point.

-With most vegan proteins, additional things are added, including pea starch (not tested yet for FODMAP’s), soy protein (also not tested yet).
+With most vegan proteins, additional things are added, including pea starch (not tested yet for FODMAPs), soy protein (also not tested yet).
 Starches are likely low FODMAP, as is soy protein – however during the elimination phase we encourage patients to choose a different vegetarian protein, like rice protein.
 When considering a protein powder, you can search the ingredients in the Monash app or refer to our label-reading list.

 Other Protein Powders – Are they low FODMAP?